 We are eligible to be treated as an "emerging growth company," as defined in Section 2(a) of the Securities Act, as modified by the JOBS Act, and we may take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies," including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, reduced disclosure obligations regarding executive compensation and exemptions from the requirements of holding a non-binding shareholder advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved.
 As a result, our shareholders may not have access to certain information that they may deem important.
-We could be an emerging growth company for up to five years, although circumstances could cause us to lose that status earlier, including if our total annual gross revenues exceed US\$1.0 billion, if we issue more than US\$1.0 billion in non-convertible debt securities during any three-year period, or if the market value of our common shares held by non-affiliates exceeds US\$700 million as of any last Saturday in July before that time.
+We could be an emerging growth company for up to five years, although circumstances could cause us to lose that status earlier, including if our total annual gross revenues exceed US\$1.0 billion, if we issue more than US\$1.0 billion in non-convertible debt securities during any three-year period, or if we are a large accelerated filer and the market value of our common shares held by non-affiliates exceeds US\$700 million as of the end of any second quarter before that time.
 We cannot predict if investors will find our common shares less attractive because we may rely on these exemptions.
 If some investors find our common shares less attractive as a result, there may be a less active trading market for our common shares and our stock price may be more volatile.